hctwist/computational-graph/README.md

   graph
 - Computation is optimised and isolated to the subgraphs in which a dependency changed
 - A node-based architecture lends itself to being easily testable
+- Tooling can be easily created; for visualisation, dynamic parameterisation etc.

 ## Usage

-Let's create a graph representing the simple equation:
+Let's explore the simple equation:

 ```math
 (x + y) * z